|

-Anyone with a bar license and access to a computer can create a website and declare themselves to be an animal law attorney.
+A WORD OF CAUTION:Anyone with a bar license and access to a computer can create a website and declare themselves to be an animal law attorney.
 When you visit those sites, the most you can be sure of is that the person went to law school, can use a dictionary, and likes animals.
 What you cannot be certain of, on the other hand, is whether the person truly is a competent lawyer who knows how to actually handle an animal law case.
+As you click past the colorful pictures of kittens and puppies on those websites, one good test is to see if you can find the answers to two important questions hidden among the adjectives: Question #1: How long has the person actually been an attorney?
+The more inexperienced the practitioner, and the fresher they are out of law school, the less likely you are to find any hard information about their own experience at all, and more likely to find these things instead:

-Answer #1: I have been an attorney for 30 years, over a quarter of a century of good, hard, law work.
+I am different.
+First, I can answer the two important questions straight up: Answer #1: I have been an attorney for 38 years, over a quarter of a century of good, hard, law work.
+In fact, let's get even more specific:

 • Cases involving who legally owns or has custody of a certain dog, cat, or horse?

-— I have successfully handled well over 400.
+— I have successfully handled over 400.

 • Cases involving a neighbor’s animal causing a nuisance?

-— I have successfully handled well over 200.
+— I have successfully handled over 300.

 — I have successfully handled over 200.